 Comparing Figs. 7.17 and 7.19 with Fig. 5.3 show similar results to the other tested motion estimation techniques.
 In the beginning of the sequence the behaviours are fairly similar, with a tendency for motion towards the top-right of the images.
 As the sequence progresses, however, for the right-hand side of Fig. 5.3 feature to appears to show clockwise rotation - a feature which can also be seen in both Figs. 7.17 and 7.19.
-This suggests that this technique is well suited for capturing large-scale movement, including rotation, something for which the other tested techniques (see Sections 6.2 and 5.6) have proven ill-equipped.
+This suggests that this technique is well suited for capturing large-scale movement, including rotation, something for which the other tested techniques (see Sections 6.2)

-Figure 7.18: The effect of adjusting the regularisation parameter ( $\lambda$ ) in steps of 0.25, starting at zero (top), and ending at one (bottom).
+Figure 7.18: The effect of adjusting the regularisation parameter (λ) in steps of 0.25, starting at zero (top), and ending at one (bottom).